-I stayed in Reading overnight recently (I’ll have a post all about it soon!) and of course, I had to go shopping in The Oracle which is home to pretty much all of my favourite shops, which includes LUSH.
+I stayed in Reading overnight recently and of course, I had to go shopping in The Oracle which is home to pretty much all of my favourite shops, which includes LUSH.

 ‘Combats troublesome spots, cleanses and cools the skin’